Abathargh/moody-go/dataset/README.md

 These were built from source and were not modified by any means, but, as specified in the repo license, I have no responsibilities for anything that may happen by using them.

 If you don't trust those wheels, it's better to install the libraries from source yourself, or to build your own wheels.

-## Endpoints

-The only exposed endpoint is **/predict**, that accepts POST requests passing the name of the dataset on which a prediction is requested, plus a query as an input.